TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

 Main record data and dependencies:

 * Fetch record from DB or initialize a new row depending on :php:`$data['command']` being "new" or "edit", set row as :php:`$data['databaseRow']`
-* Add userTs and pageTsConfig to data array
+* Add user TSconfig and page TSconfig to data array
 * Add table TCA as :php:`$data['processedTca']`
 * Determine record type value
 * Fetch record translations and other details and add to data array